cerebrl/forgerock-sample-web-react/README.md

 # ForgeRock Sample React (Web) App

-A sample todo web app written in the React view library with a supporting API resource server.
+A ForgeRock protected, sample todo web app written with the React view library with a supporting API resource server.
+A live version can be found here: https://fr-react-todos.crbrl.io.

 ## Requirements

+1. An instance of ForgeRock's Access Manager (AM), either within a ForgeRock's Identity Cloud tenant, your own private installation or locally installed on your computer
-1. Node >= 14.2.0 (recommended: install via [official package installer](https://nodejs.org/en/))
+2. Node >= 14.2.0 (recommended: install via [official package installer](https://nodejs.org/en/))
-2. Knowledge of using the Terminal/Command Line
+3. Knowledge of using the Terminal/Command Line
-3. Ability to generate security certs (recommended: mkcert ([installation instructions here](https://github.com/FiloSottile/mkcert#installation))
+4. Ability to generate security certs (recommended: mkcert ([installation instructions here](https://github.com/FiloSottile/mkcert#installation))
-4. This project "cloned" to your computer
+5. This project "cloned" to your computer

 ## Installation

-Once you have the 4 requirements above met, let's get to building the project.
+Once you have the 5 requirements above met, let's get to building the project.

 ### Security Certificates